BioComputingUP/ring-pymol/README.md

 - Easy to use and extremely fast, processing and rendering hundreds of models and long trajectories in seconds
 - Generates a number of interactive plots and output files for use with external tools

-Reference
+References

-RING 3.0: fast generation of probabilistic residue interaction networks from structural ensembles / Clementel D, Del Conte A, Monzon AM, Camagni GF, Minervini G, Piovesan D and Tosatto SCE / (2022) Nucleic Acids Research [https://doi.org/10.1093/nar/gkac365]
+- RING 3.0: fast generation of probabilistic residue interaction networks from structural ensembles / Clementel D, Del Conte A, Monzon AM, Camagni GF, Minervini G, Piovesan D and Tosatto SCE / (2022) Nucleic Acids Research [https://doi.org/10.1093/nar/gkac365]